seapagan/fastapi-template/README.md

 [db.py](db.py) - This configures the database, and should generally not need to be touched.

-[config.py](config.py) - Handles the API settings and defaults.
-If you add more settings (for example in the `.env` file) you should also add them here with suitable defaults.
+[config/](/config) - Handles the API settings and defaults, also the Metadata customization.
+If you add more settings (for example in the `.env` file) you should also add them to the [settings.py](config/settings.py) with suitable defaults.

 [commands/](/commands) - This directory can hold any commands you need to write - for example